What is heathland habitat?

 First tranche of scrub clearance and bare ground creation completed

-Second tranche of microhabitat management completed including watercourse restoration and pond creation
+Microhabitat management due to be completed including bare ground scrapes, watercourse restoration and pool creation

 1 July 2020

-Populations of 18 key heathland species have been increased
+Populations of 18 key heathland species will hopefully have been increased